 Macbeth and Banquo, generals in the service of King Duncan of Scotland, are returning victorious from battle when they are hailed by three witches who predict that Macbeth will become Thane of Cawdor and then King of Scotland, whereas Banquo's descendants will be kings.

-The first part of the prophesy is soon fulfilled when Duncan rewards Macbeth's loyal service.
+The first part of the prophecy is soon fulfilled when Duncan rewards Macbeth's loyal service.
 Encouraged by this, and playing on her husband's ambition, Lady Macbeth persuades him to murder Duncan while he is a guest at their castle.
 Malcolm and Donalbain, Duncan's sons, flee to England for safety.
 Macbeth, now king, has Banquo murdered in an attempt to secure his own position, but Banquo's ghost appears to him at a banquet.

 A Second Visit